Sierra de María-Los Vélez Natural Park

 Sierra de María-Los Vélez Natural Park (Parque Natural de Sierra de María-Los Vélez) is a natural park of Spain.
 It is situated in Almería province in the municipalities of Chirivel, Maria, Vélez-Blanco, Vélez-Rubio.

 It was designated a natural park in 1987 and covers 226.7 km2.
 The park encompasses pine forests and supports a varied flora, including some species unique to the Sierra.
 Its highest peak is the María, a limestone outcrop of 2045 m.

 Fauna

 There are 100 bird species, including 17 species of birds of prey, and the park was declared a Special Protection Area in 2002.
-There is a butterfly subspecies of parnassius apollo, which can only be found in this area.
+There is a butterfly subspecies of parnassius apollo, which is endemic to this area.

 Archaeology

 The area was inhabited in prehistoric times, and archaeological remains from Paleolithic and Neolithic times have been excavated.
 Sites include: